Submissions

 Obligatory Document 1: Cover Letter

-Obligatory Document 2: Ethical Approval Cerificate
+Obligatory Document 2: Ethical Approval Certificate

 The text is single-spaced; uses a 14-point font; employs italics, rather than underlining (except with URL addresses); and all illustrations, figures, and tables are placed within the text at the appropriate points, rather than at the end.